Want to brush up on French conjunctions and looking for an easy way to do it? This little guide will help!

-Of course you know Facebook, but do you know what the main role of it is.
+Of course you know social media and you know what its main role is.
 It is used to facilitate the interaction between people, or, in other words, to CONNECT people.
 In language, you would also need something to CONNECT things.
-You have two separate ideas and you want to connect them, you need a conjunction!
-You have an idea that depends on another idea, you also need a conjunction!
-You want to add a new idea into an existing one, you still need a conjunction.

 Here we go!